 closed class - A course that is closed, or "full", has reached the maximum enrollment set by the department offering the course.
 A student may elect to contact the class instructor or the department to seek special permission to enroll in a course which has closed.
 The department may or may not then consent to approve and issue a "capacity override."

 correspondence course - This is a type of course offering designed to accommodate non-resident Baylor students by allowing them to complete the requirements of a course without attending class.
 A list of courses currently offered through correspondence can be found on the Baylor website.
 A student must petition the Dean to request permission to register for a correspondence course.

 Course Listings - Recently renamed "Schedule of Classes," this is a comprehensive, real-time listing posted on the Baylor website each semester outlining course offerings for that particular semester.
-Important details such as course description, day, time, and location of courses, instructor, maximum class size, any applicable section restrictions, and current seat availability are included.
+Important details such as course description, day, time, and location of courses, instructor, maximum class size, any applicable section restrictions, wait list information, and current seat availability are included.

 course numbering system - In addition to a 2, 3, or 4-character prefix, each Baylor course has a 4-digit number.
 The first digit specifies the level (1 is a freshman course, 2 is a sophomore course, 3 is a junior course, 4 is a senior course, 5 is a graduate course, etc.) The second digit specifies the number of semester hours of credit assigned to the course.
 The last two digits are reserved for departmental use in indicating course sequences.